-I know that times have been tough for many people.
-The year 2020 will be marked as one of the worst in my life as well.
-In July, the virus swept through here and I couldn’t escape it.
+I know that times have been tough for many people during the pandemic.
+Indeed, 2020 will be marked as one of the worst in my life as well.
+In July of that year, the virus swept through here and I couldn’t escape it.
 Fortunately, after suffering from the typical symptoms, including spending a week or so without taste or smell, I recovered well enough.
 A few guys in my living area had a tough time, but all recovered.

 It would be so easy to become bitter, folding to depression, hatred, and to wake up angry each morning.
 Instead, I am grateful.
 Of all attitudes that I could have, I choose to assume an attitude of gratitude.
 Yes, everything written above, my deep experiences of pain and injustice are very real, but I refuse to allow that to define who I am, even whilst wrongfully incarcerated.
 So, I shall also share the things that I am grateful for.

 Since my previous update, the piloting of my victim oriented offender rehabilitation program, Mending Fences, went well and much useful information was gleaned.
 The Director along with another member of the Virginia Center for Restorative Justice attended and participated in the final session.
 They were incredibly impressed and asked if they could incorporate elements of Mending Fences into their own program.
 Most of the participants have since returned home and reentered their communities and I am happy to report that all of them are doing well; none have returned to prison.
-My partner in the creation of Mending Fences was granted clemency in 2020 by Governor Ralph Northam and is also doing great.
-Amongst other things keeping him busy, he is promoting the implementation of our program.
+My partner in the creation of Mending Fences was granted clemency in 2020 by Governor Ralph Northam and is also doing well.

 Some of the books I’ve read lately include Sepp Holzer’s Permaculture; The Fountainhead, by Ayn Rand; Aristotle’s Rhetoric; Six Theories of Justice, by Karen Lebacqz; Snow Falling on Cedars, by David Guterson; Fundamentals of Criminal Behavior and Correctional Systems, by John Cull and Richard Hardy; Remaking Society, by Murray Bookchin; Reimagining God and Religion, by Jerry Wright; and, River of Doubt: Theodore Roosevelt’s Darkest Journey, by Candice Millard.